brittaparks/Threat-Hunting-Scenario-Tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for any string with the word “tor” and discovered what appears to be the user employee having downloaded a tor installer, which resulted in many tor related files being copied to the desktop and the creation of a file called “tor-shopping-list” to the desktop.
-These events began at Apr 8, 2025 1:32:23 PM.
-The shopping list was created at 2:00:43 PM.
+Searched the DeviceFileEvents table for any string with the word “tor” and discovered what appears to be the user employee having downloaded a tor installer, which resulted in many tor related files being copied to the desktop and the creation of a file called `tor-shopping-list` to the desktop.
+These events began at `Apr 8, 2025 1:32:23 PM`.
+The shopping list was created at `2:00:43 PM`.

 **Query used to locate events:**